 Chorus of Clouds

 STREPSIADES: Great gods!
 Will these nights never end?
 Will daylight never come?
-I heard the cock crow long ago and my slaves are snoring still!
+I heard the cock crow long ago, and my slaves are snoring still!
 Ah, it was not so formerly.
-Curses on this war!
+Curses on this civil war!
 Hasn’t it done me ills enough?
 Now I may not even punish my own slaves for fear they’ll run to the other side!
-Then there’s this brave lad, who never wakes the whole long night but wrapped in his five covers, farts away to his heart’s content!
+Then there’s my lazy son, who never wakes the whole long night but wrapped in his five covers, farts away to his heart’s content!

 Slave!
 Light the lamp and bring me my tablets.
 Who are all my creditors?
 Let me add up the interest.
 What do I owe?
 Twelve minae to Pasias – what!
 Twelve minae?
 Why did I borrow these?
 Ah, I know.
 It was to buy that thoroughbred which cost me dearly.

 PHIDIPPIDES: [in his sleep] That’s not fair, Philo!
 Drive your chariot straight, I say!

 STREPSIADES: This is what’s destroying me.
 He raves about horses, even in his sleep.